“If you’re about to apologize, don’t,” she said. “This was my idea.”

 “I didn’t say anything about punching the clown.”

 “I have brothers.”
-She shook out the ponytail again, got chest to chest with him.
+She shook out the ponytail again, bent slightly, got chest to chest with him.
 “You and I ate lunch, found out we have a lot in common that is mutually beneficial professionally, we’re production house neighbors, and we plan on working closely together on a number of projects.
-Can you repeat that on demand?”
+Can you repeat that on-demand?”
 She got two inches from his eyes.
 “I don’t care if they pull out your fingernails.
 Lunch.
 Friends.
 Period.
 The end.
-You fuck anyone in this circle jerk mess of a softball team Little Miss Calimex handed you and I’ll be outside the door with a camera and crew.
+You fuck anyone else in this circle jerk mess of a softball team Little Miss Calimex Navarro handed you and I’ll be outside the door with a camera and crew.
 Professionals.
 Lunch.
 Friends.
 Period.”